masterarrow/movie_updates_bot/README.md

 #### Usage

 1. Start in development mode `yarn start dev`.
+2. Build app `yarn run build`.
-2. Start in production mode `yarn run start`.
-Need to se a `SERVER` - url addres of your server.
+3. Start in production mode `yarn run start`.
+Need to add a `SERVER` - url address of your server.